 - How likely is it that the hazard would occur?

-Review the list with workers who do the job and seek their input on ways to eliminate or reduce the hazards.
+Once you have your list of hazards, review it withworkers who do the job and seek their input on ways to eliminate or reduce the hazards.

-Now that you have the list of potential hazards, you have to consider control measures to reduce or eliminate those hazards.
+Now that you have the list of potential hazards, you must consider control measures to reduce or eliminate those hazards.
 You should select controls that are most feasible, effective, and permanent.

 You accomplish this by involving your workers and using OSHA’s Hierarchy of Controls:

-1. Elimination: This is always where you should start.
-Is it possible to physically eliminate the hazard entirely?
-Is grinding of iron castings needed?
+1. Elimination: Is it possible to physically eliminate the hazard entirely?

-4. Administrative Controls: Is it possible to change the process or the way that your workers are performing a hazardous job?
-Does a safer grinding method exist?
+4. Administrative Controls: Is it possible to change the process itself?

 Once you have implemented your control measures:

-- Train all workers that do the job on the steps of the job, the potential hazards, and measures to control them.
+- Train all workers that do the job on the potential hazards and control measures.